IBMDeveloperUK/Santa-as-a-Service-workshop/README.md

 # Workshop - Santa as a Service

-At the end of this lab, you should have an app that looks like this:
+At the end of this lab... you'll have a beard, just like Santa!
+And hopefully you'll have created the app to do so!

 // insert screenshot